Luke2642/webui-scripts/README.md

 ## Prompt S/R Batch

-Generating e.g. 4 images in 1 batch is slightly faster than 4x1 image, this script allows you to change the prompt across 1 batch.
+Generating e.g. 4 images in 1 batch is slightly faster than 4x1 image, but normally they'd all get the same prompt.

+This script allows you to change the prompt for each image in one batch.

 It works like the prompt s/r in xyz grid, search and replace, but, also overrides the batch setting.